Cyrus of Alexandria: Military prefect

+Since 538, the highest governmenal rank in Egypt was dux et augustalis Alexandriae.
+Cyrus, in addition to being Patriarch, held immense secular power in Egypt and was often referred to by his contemporaries as the "governor of Egypt".
+However, it is unclear whether he held an official title such as dux et augustalis Alexandriae, or whether he derived this power by an imperial commission.
+Such a combination of secular and religious positions was contrary to ecclesiastical canons and extremely rare in Byzantine history.

-During the period when Umar's general, 'Amr ibn al-'As, also known as Amru to the Romans, posed a threat to the Prefecture of Egypt, Cyrus was both the governor of Egypt and the government-appointed Patriarch of Alexandria, and Theodore was the commander-in-chief of the Byzantine army in the province.
-At this time, the governor of Faiyum was Domentianus (who was married to Cyrus' sister), while Anastasius was the prefect of its province, Arcadia Aegypti, and Theodosius was the prefect of Alexandria.
+During the period when Umar's general, 'Amr ibn al-'As, also known as Amru to the Romans, posed a threat to the Prefecture of Egypt, Cyrus was both the de facto governor of Egypt and the government-appointed Patriarch of Alexandria, and Theodore was the commander-in-chief of the Byzantine army in the province.
+At this time, the governor of Faiyum was Domentianus (who was married to Cyrus' sister), while Theodosius was the prefect of its province, Arcadia Aegypti, and Anastasius was the prefect of Alexandria (and by extension the de jure governor of Egypt).

 The defence of Arcadia Aegypti was entrusted to a certain John, whom Hermann Zotenberg identifies with the John, Duke of Barca or Barcaina mentioned by Nicephorus.
 (Note: According to Nicephorus, "While Heraclius was still in the East, he sent John, Duke of Barcaina, against the Saracens in Egypt.
 He joined battle with them and was himself killed.")
 He had brought the Ecthesis and a portion of the True Cross from Patriarch Sergius to Cyrus, and was likely on a direct commission from Emperor Heraclius.

 Alfred J. Butler described Cyrus as having a "strange anxiety all through the war to hasten the submission of Egypt".
 For three years after the Muslim conquest of the Levant, Cyrus paid them tribute not to conquer Egypt.
 (Note: This is recounted by numerous ancient historians, including Nicephorus, Theophanes, Michael the Syrian, Severus, Agapius and Eutychius.
 However, Butler doubts that it happened.)
 When the Arabs entered Egypt and besieged Pelusium for two months, Cyrus did not react at all (although his daughter Armenousa may have sent reinforcements there).
 The city eventually fell in February 640.